tombetthauser/watercolor-basics/README.md

 * brushes are all doomed
 * buy them on sale, follow your gut, no rules
-* like magic wands / lightsabers (for the nerds)
+* like magic wands / lightsabers maybe
-* don't worry about natural vs. synthetic hair
+* natural vs. synthetic hair doesn't matter
-* keep the plastic tubes
+* keep plastic tubes if brushes have them
 * rinse, wring out and re-shape often
+* reshape gently when cleaed out and moist
+* aim for original shape of brush
-* a medium round is all you need
+* a medium round (the pointy but wide-ish one) is all you need
-* 3-5 sized flats help
+* 3-5 sized flats (the flat square ones) help
-* don't leave them in water ever
+* don't leave them in water ever (ever)
 * when they lose their shape keep them for scumbling (rough painting)
 * when they still keep their shape be gentle with them